ludei/atomic-plugins-inapps/README.md

 #Atomic Plugins for In-App Purchases

 This repo contains In-App purchase APIs designed using the [Atomic Plugins](#about-atomic-plugins) paradigm.
-You can integrate IAPs in your app and take advantage of all the features provided: elegant API, local and server-side receipt validation, secure consumable and non-consumable purchase tracking, local products cache, etc. The API is already available in many languagues and we have the plan to add more in the future:
+You can integrate IAPs in your app and take advantage of all the features provided: elegant API, local and server-side receipt validation, secure consumable and non-consumable purchase tracking, local product cache and more.
+The API is already available in many languagues and we plan to add more in the future:

   * [Objective-C API for pure iOS/Mac apps](#ios-api)
   * [Java API for pure Android apps](#android-api)